-Investors suffer, also.
+But as for the existing bonds, investors suffer, too..
 There is no practical action that investors can take to preserve the value of their investment when the issuer defaults.

-Bank finance and bond finance has a similar structure in a good times.
+Bank finance and bond finance has a similar structure in a good time.
 But once debtors default, fundamental differences emerge on the surface.